 Establish Par Levels

 Establishing par levels of your products is vital to your business.
 You will need to know the minimum amount of product that needs to be available at all times.
-Once your stocks dive below your par level, it is then time to order more of that particular product.
+Once your stocks dive below your par level, it is time to order more of that product.

 Do take note that these par levels will defer by products based on their respective demands.
 On your side, you will need to do research and up-front work for an extended period, to get a feel of the consumer flow.
 Even then, demand may change according to circumstances so you will need to be able to predict the potential demand for your product accurately.